Skip to content

 Applying Arko Shaving Stick

-In my experience, soap is the best type to get a slick type of lubricant containing great moisturizing properties that have a great effect on the skin.
-I feel like soap does the best lubricating job for me in terms of the slickness and after-effects, but that’s just my experience.
+In my experience, soap is the best type to achieve a slick, lubricating effect with great moisturizing properties that have a positive impact on the skin.
+I feel that soap does the best job of lubricating for me in terms of slickness and after-effects, but that’s just my personal experience.

 There is more involved in the lathering in terms of getting a shaving brush loaded with soap from the puck (bar) and choosing whether to lather on the face directly or whip up a lather in the bowl (and apply to the face).

-A benefit of shaving soap is it lasts longer, especially when using a triple-milled type.
+A benefit of shaving soap is that it lasts longer, especially when using a triple-milled type.

-Shaving soap can be messier, though, than using cream, as we have to get the puck wet and get the brush loaded.
-Whereas a traditional type of shaving cream or other lubricants can be taken to the face, bowl, or brush with the desired amount.
+Shaving soap can be messier, though, than using cream, as we have to get the puck wet and load the brush.
+Whereas a traditional type of shaving cream or other lubricants can be applied to the face, from a bowl, or a brush, with the desired amount.

 lathering shaving soap in metal shaving bowl and with Muhle brush

-A puck of soap also needs a place to keep it, and not all soaps are made the same size, so you need to use the right bowls or tubs to keep them in–if they do not come in a suitable tub or bowl.
+A puck of soap also needs a place to keep it, and not all soaps are the same size, so you need to use the right bowls or tubs to store them in, if they do not come in a suitable container.
 Some come with a bowl like D.R.
 Harris (example), but they can be pricey, and then we refill with a cheaper soap puck once the first puck is used.

-I love a good shaving soap and the whole process of lathering with it, and it’s all part of the shaving routine ritual that can be satisfying, almost meditative.
-It feels like the purest way to start the process if that makes sense!
+I love a good shaving soap and the whole process of lathering with it; it’s all part of the shaving routine that can be satisfying, almost meditative.
+It feels like the purest way to start the process, if that makes sense!

-You can use soap with a cartridge razor, as I have, but the soap needs to be a foamy lather to prevent the multi-blades from gumming up.
+You can use soap with a cartridge razor, as I have, but the soap needs to create a foamy lather to prevent the multi-blades from clogging.
 Ideally, a safety or straight razor is best suited!

-When you are using soap pucks, I class you as knee-deep into traditional wet shaving and praise your grooming with patience style.
+When you use soap pucks, I consider you knee-deep in traditional wet shaving and praise your grooming with a patient style.

 Shaving Cream (traditional lathering)